An $O(n\log n)$ Algorithm for Single-Item Lot Sizing with a One-Breakpoint All-Units Discount and Non-Increasing Prices: Conclusion

 \section{Conclusion}

-We presented an $O(n \log n)$ algorithm for the single-item capacitated lot sizing problem with a 1-breakpoint all-units quantity discount in the case of non-increasing prices.
-Our algorithm works identically for integer and non‑integer quantities because it computes (and prunes) the lower envelope of finitely many affine pieces using only slope comparisons.
+We presented an $O(n \log n)$ algorithm for the single-item lot sizing problem with a 1-breakpoint all-units quantity discount in the case of non-increasing prices.
+Our algorithm works identically for integer and non-integer quantities.

 Our algorithm is an improvement over the previous $O(n^2)$ state-of-art algorithm for the same problem.
 Furthermore, we developed a rather general dynamic programming technique that may be applicable to similar problems in lot sizing or elsewhere.
-Finally an interesting avenue of research would be to investigate broad classes of cost and holding functions that preserve the validity of the lemmas of our algorithm. \paragraph{Author’s note on the use of AI.} A generative AI assistant (ChatGPT, OpenAI GPT-5 Pro; October 2025) was used for language editing and presentation support—tightening phrasing, checking cross-references/section numbering, and proposing alternative wording for Section~2.
-The content of the appendix section such as the algorithms were generated by AI.
-All AI-assisted suggestions were manually reviewed and, where appropriate, rewritten before inclusion.
-The author takes full responsibility for the accuracy and integrity of the work; the AI tool is not an author.
+Finally an interesting avenue of research would be to investigate broad classes of cost and holding functions that preserve the validity of the lemmas of our algorithm.